 What it feels like

-The question isn't whether AI can be a thinking partner.
 The infrastructure exists today -- vanilla JavaScript and 13 dependencies.
-The question is whether you'll invest the upfront work to build the context layers that make it useful.
+The upfront work is building the context layers that make it useful.
 Most people won't, because the payoff is invisible for weeks before it becomes indispensable.
-But the few who do won't just have a better assistant.
+But the few who do won't have a better assistant.
 They'll have a mirror that remembers what they'd rather forget.